-The latter-day restoration included authority and clarification of ordinances such as baptism.
-Although the word "baptism" is not found in the Old Testament, observance of the Jewish ritual of immersion may give us a clue of what the ancient rituals were like.
-The Book of Mormon clearly explains these immersions and the picture that is created to a Jewish reader can be recognizable as being similar to Biblical practices.
+The latter-day restoration included authority and clarification of eternal ordinances such as baptism.
+Although the word "baptism" is not found in the Old

+Testament, observance of the Jewish ritual of immersion may give us a clue of what the ancient rituals were like.
+The Book of Mormon clearly explains these immersions and the picture that is created to a Jewish reader can be recognizable as being like Biblical practices.
 Some religious Jews who experience repeated immersions in a Mikveh, (monthly for women and regularly for men) step into their immersion font from the east side. immerse themselves, and then exit to the west side.
-This could be a reminder of entering into the gateway of cleanness as the Children of Israel entered into their Promised Land.
-For the religious Jews. immersions are favored below ground level in flowing water that emanates from bedrock - the "Rock of Salvation."
-The Jewish description of immersion have certain rules to follow.
-"Mikveh (Hebrew: -'a collection [of water]') a special pool of water constructed according to rigid legal specifications, immersion in which renders ritually clean a person who has become ritually unclean."
-"1) A mikveh must not be filled with water that has been drawn (i.e., has been in a vessel or a receptacle), but with water from a naturally flowing source; spring water or rainwater are the ideal sources, but melted snow and ice are also permitted.
-2) The water must be able to flow into the mikveh freely and unimpeded (any blockage renders the water 'drawn water') and must reach the mikveh in vessels that are not susceptible to ritual uncleanness.
-3) The minimum size of the mikveh is of a vessel which has a volume of '40 seah,' variously estimated at between 250 and 1,000 liters (quarts).
-4) The mikveh must be watertight and must be constructed of natural materials on the spot, for otherwise it is deemed itself to be a 'vessel' and renders the water in it 'drawn water'."
+This could be a reminder of entering into the gateway of cleanness as the Children of Israel entered into their promised land.
+For the religious Jews, immersions are favored below ground level in flowing water that emanates from bedrock - the "Rock of Salvation."
+Jewish description includes: "Mikveh (Hebrew: -'a collection [of water]') a special pool of water (is) constructed according to rigid legal specifications, immersion in which renders ritually clean a person who has become ritually unclean."
+"A mikveh must not be filled with water that has been drawn (i.e., has been in a vessel or a receptacle), but with water from a naturally flowing source; spring water or rainwater are the ideal sources, but melted snow and ice are also permitted.
+The water must be able to flow into the mikveh freely and unimpeded (any blockage renders the water 'drawn water') and must reach the mikveh in vessels that are not susceptible to ritual uncleanness.
+The minimum size of the mikveh is of a vessel which has a volume of '40 seah.' variously estimated at between 250 and 1,000 liters (quarts).
+The mikveh must be watertight and must be constructed of natural materials on the spot, for otherwise it is deemed itself to be a 'vessel' and renders the water in it 'drawn' water'."
 (Encyclopedia Judaica Jr.)